TomasVotruba/tomasvotruba.com/resources/posts/2020/2020-08-31-how-static-methods-kills-you-like-corona.md

 ---
 id: 276
-title: "How Static&nbsp;Methods Kill&nbsp;You Like&nbsp;Corona"
+title: "How Static Methods Kill You Like Corona"
 perex: |
     Do you know [the Broken Window theory](https://blog.codinghorror.com/the-broken-window-theory/)?
 It's a social pattern in code, a great post written by a guy behind one small manual website - StackOverflow.